Brassicaceae - Cabbages, Mustards, Turnips

 This huge family (Botanists call them all Mustards) accounts for most

-of the winter greens and root vegetables humanity has depended on to make it
+of the winter greens and root vegetables humanity has depended on to make

-prepared they taste good.
+because, properly prepared, they taste good.

 Drumstick Tree -

-[Horseradish Tree, Malunggay (Philippines), Sajina (India),
+[Horseradish Tree, Malunggay (Philippines), Sajina (India);

-This fast growing tree from northern India has been planted worldwide
+This fast growing tree from northern India has been planted

-main food parts are the pods (particularly in India) which
+The main food parts are the pods (particularly in India) which

-may be over 18 inches long, and young leaf shoots (particularly in the Philippines).
+may be over 18 inches long, and young leaf shoots (particularly in the

+water.
 Many parts of this tree also have medicinal properties (the

 seeds are supposed to be good for erectile disfunction).